-Undergraduate students in Eau Claire are assigned an academic adviser through the Advising, Retention & Career Center (ARCC); following admission to the nursing program, students are additionally assigned a nursing faculty adviser to provide career guidance.
-Students at the Marshfield Site and second degree students typically do not have an ARCC adviser, but do have a faculty or instructional academic staff member assigned to them as an adviser for academic and career guidance.
-Your academic adviser assists in your course planning and ensures that you meet all degree requirements.
+Each student is assigned an adviser who is a member of the Nursing faculty or staff.
+Your adviser assists in your course planning and ensures that you meet all degree requirements.
 Your adviser can also help you, or refer you to others who can help you, with a wide variety of difficulties related to course work, study habits, reading skills, and personal problems.
-When you wish to see your adviser, a telephone or electronic mail request for an appointment will be useful.